 Peter Senge’s The Fifth Discipline popularised the concept of the Learning & Development in organisation and enumerated the characteristics that make up one.
 When it comes to being an organisation that is engaged in facilitating learning experiences and in continuous unanimous transformation, there are certain aspects that need to be borne in mind.
 The ability to analyse facets of the business requires systems thinking, mental modules of learning and training along with scope for team learning.
 But is there more to that?
 It cannot only be about putting processes in place.
 A culture of continuous learning, knowledge sharing needs and imbibing effective skill sets needs to be inculcated at every level of the organisation and the change or the shift should ideally be driven top-down.
 Holding programs that encourage Learning & Development such as leadership training and workshops for people management can be a big help.

 What’s new in L&D?

-Learning and development is a process cluster that is affected by the changes and the pace of change that takes place in the internal and external environment of any organisation.
+Learning & development is a process cluster that is affected by the changes and the pace of change that takes place in the internal and external environment of any organisation.
 There have been new trends emerging here too as the scope of work changes and the workplace evolves rapidly.

 Small steps to big lessons